 Video showing how to remove potentially unwanted browser add-ons:

 Remove Savings App from Internet Explorer:

-Click "Tools" (or gear icon in Internet Explorer 9), select "Manage Add-ons".
+Click "Tools" (or the gear icon in Internet Explorer 9), select "Manage Add-ons".
 Look for Excellent Apps related entries (SavingsApp) and disable this entry.

 Windows XP users: Click "Start", click "Run", in the opened window type "inetcpl.cpl".
 In the opened window click on "Advanced" tab, then click Reset.